druids/django-pymess/docs/installation.rst

 .. attribute:: PYMESS_PUSH_NOTIFICATION_BATCH_MAX_SECONDS_TO_SEND

   Defines maximum number of seconds to try to send an push notification message that ended in an ``ERROR_RETRY`` state.
 Default value is ``60 * 60`` (1 hour).

+.. attribute:: PYMESS_PUSH_NOTIFICATION_RETRY_SENDING

+   Setting defines if sending should be retried if fails.
+Works only together with batch sending.
+Default value is ``True``.